fastrgv/Asud/README.md

 Manual mode is very intuitive and similar to typical online sudoku-solving tools, except it has auto-flush when a single numeral is asserted.
 Testing for this mode is still ongoing, so I'm not yet sure that all error conditions are handled well.
-(In auto-candidate mode, simpler puzzles are too easily solved, and all the fun is lost.)
+(In auto-candidate mode, simpler puzzles are too easily solved, and much of the fun is lost.)

 **FTTB, the complexity of the new superimposed manual-mode has unfortunately increased the chances of aborts.
 Please save often.**